Skip to main content

 ConceptDefinition

-Awarded XPWhat the student earns based on verified learning and effort quality
+Awarded XPWhat the student actually earns, based on verifiable metrics

 OutcomeEffort qualityXP result